 What is RAVBg64.exe?

 RAVBg64.exe is a process which belongs to the Realtek High Definition Audio codecs or the Realtek Driver.
-Either way, it is a process which runs in the background and it should not be terminated since Realtek HD Audio is a helpful tool which helps you manage audio on your PC.
+Either way, it is a process that runs in the background and it should not be terminated since Realtek HD Audio is a helpful tool that helps you manage audio on your PC.
 However, the process should not consume a lot of processing power or memory.

-- Open your Device Manager and go to the Sound, Video & Game Controllers section.
+- Now expand the Sound, Video & Game Controllers section.

 - Locate the Realtek Audio Driver.